geodynamics/pylith_installer/docs/devenv/configs.md

 pylith-developer/
 ├── pylith_installer-2.2.2-2 # source code for the installer
 ├── build
 │   └── debug # top-level directory for building with debugging └── dest
-   ├── dependencies # directory where dependencies are installed by installer └── debug # directory where PyLith and other CIG code is installed by installer
+    └── debug # directory where PyLith and other CIG code is installed by installer
 ```